-1. Regular elections of the Parliament of Georgia shall be held in October of the calendar year in which the term of office of the Parliament expires.

-2. The President of Georgia shall announce an election date, by the Prime Minister's countersignature, not later than 60 days prior to the election.

-3. If the time frame for an election coincides with a state of emergency or martial law, the election shall be held not later than 60 days after lifting the state of emergency or martial law.

-4. The information on calling the Parliamentary elections of Georgia shall be published on the official CEC website and through the media not later than the day following the day of calling the elections.
+- 1 Regular elections of the Parliament of Georgia shall be held on the last Saturday of October of the calendar year when the term of office of the Parliament of Georgia expires. - 2.
+The date of regular elections of the Parliament of Georgia shall be fixed by the President of Georgia 60 days prior to the Electio Day. - 3.
+If the date of elections of the Parliament of Georgia coincides with the state of emergency or martial law, the elections shall be held not earlier than the 45th day and not later than the 60th day after the above situation is lifted.
+The date of elections shall be fixed by the President of Georgia upon lifting the state of emergency or martial law. - 4.
+The notice about calling of the Parliamentary elections of Georgia shall be published on the official website of the CEC and through the media not later than the day following the day of calling the elections.